cterrazas2/pyvet/README.md

 A Python library to research and analyze veteran data from the [Veterans Affairs](https://github.com/department-of-veterans-affairs) (VA) Lighthouse API.

-The [VA Lighthouse API](https://developer.va.gov) provides different types of veteran data through a subset of the following apis (internal VA and Oauth token apis are not yet supported):
+The [VA Lighthouse API](https://developer.va.gov) provides different types of veteran data through a subset of the following apis (internal VA apis are not supported):

+Open Data APIS

 - Benefits API
 - Facilities API
 - Forms API
 - Health API
 - Veteran Confirmation API

+Auth APIS (OIDC)

+- Benefits API
+- Health API
+- Veteran Verification API

 You can find more information about these APIS and request API access [here](https://developer.va.gov/onboarding/request-sandbox-access).